mricon/totp-cgi/INSTALL.rst

     chown -R totpcgiprov:totpcgi /etc/totpcgi/totp
     chown -R totpcgiprov:totpcgiprov /var/www/totpcgi-provisioning

-Configuring Apache is going to be a bit tricky.
+Configuring Apache is going to be less straightforward.
 To run these two CGIs as two different users, we'll need to create two separate VirtualHost entries, but this becomes tricky with SSL:

 1. These two VirtualHosts must have different hostnames and run on separate IPs, in which case: